harenbergsd/ett-vid-clipper/README.md

 The easisest way to use this is to use the Web Interface:

+(On Windows, you can double click "run_webui.bat" to do this automatically.)

 ```bash
 uv run webui.py
 ```

-Then open your browser to `http://localhost:7860`.
+This should launch the WebUI in your browser automatically.
+If not, open your browser and go to `http://localhost:7860`.

 ### Command Line Interface